Articles

 Conclusion

-In this article, we learned about the three main methods for handling command-line arguments in Python -
+In this article, we explored three main methods for working with command-line arguments in Python:

-To further explore the command line, check out the Learn the Command Line course from Codecademy and read about the commonly used command line commands in this article.
+To further explore the command line, check out the Learn the Command Line course from Codecademy and read about the commonly used command line commands.

 Codecademy Team